Golden Gate to Ancient Rus'. VI

 What did the monks do in the monastery?

 After the illustration on p.
-52 read the text on your own and find the answer to the question “what is annals? ».
+52 read the text yourself and find the answer to the question “what is chronicles? ».

-Talking with the artist, Anyuta and Ilyusha, and together with them we again passed under the arches of the Golden Gate.
+While talking with the artist, Anyuta and Ilyusha, and together with them we again walked under the arches of the Golden Gate.

 5. Generalization.

-On the desk: The Golden Gates of the Vladimir Fortress - the gates to Ancient Rus'.
-Why can we say so?
+On the desk: The Golden Gate of the Vladimir Fortress is the gateway to Ancient Rus'.
+Why can we say this?

-Let's repeat once again what cultural monuments help us learn about the times of Ancient Rus'.
-(Houses, temples, books)
+Let's repeat once again which cultural monuments help us learn about the times of Ancient Rus' (houses, temples, books)

 6. Application of knowledge in practice.

-All concepts during the lesson were moved from the ignorance column to the knowledge column.
-And now we will check how you learned these concepts.?
+All concepts during the lesson from the ignorance column were transferred to the knowledge column.
+Now we will check how you have mastered these concepts.?

-Open the workbooks on p.12 and do task number 21 on your own.
+Open the workbooks on p.
+12 and complete task No. 21 yourself.

 Examination.